SirPhilip3/Obsidian-Uni/2 anno/Basi di dati/Basi di Dati Mod2.md

 | a1 | d1 |
 | a1 | d2 |
 | a2 | d2 |
-Se facessimo la `JOIN` vedremmo che ritorneremmo alla tabella originale
+Se facessimo la `JOIN` vedremo che ritorneremo alla tabella originale

 >[!example] Contro-Esempio
 >Si consideri $R(A,B,C,D)$ con $F=\{ A \to B , C \to D \}$